Considering Byron Center Public Schools?

 How to Enroll Your Child

 The initial step is to complete the online New Student Registration Form using the link below.

 Note: Once your New Student Registration has been successfully submitted you may only make changes to your information by contacting Byron Center Public Schools directly.

-Before your registration is complete, you must bring the following documents in to Byron Center Public Schools Administration Office:
+Before your registration is complete, you must bring the following documents into the Byron Center Public Schools Administration Office:

 We cannot finish registering your child without having all the documentation listed below in our possession.